Skip to Main Content

 - Shaw University is a member of the Cooperating Raleigh Colleges, which means that Shaw students, faculty, and staff can borrow items at other CRC libraries.
 Prior to going to one of these libraries, you must pick up the appropriate documentation from the James E. Cheek Learning Resources Center.

 - Interlibrary loan, which ships an item from another library to Shaw for you to borrow.
-It can take some time for items to arrive, and a form is required.
+It can take some time for items to arrive as they are sent by USPS mail, and a form is required.

 For details and request forms, see the Other Lending Resources guide.